developerayyo/eportal/docs/overview.rst

 ^^^^^^^^

 * Finished:
-    * Register for courses.
-    * View their registered courses.
-    * View their result.
+    * Course registration.
-    * Restrict Students from Registering courses if they did'nt meet course registration requirements.
+    * Viewe registered courses and print course registration form.
-    * Restrict Students from viewing or printing their result while the administrator has not release the result yet.
+    * View and print result.
-    * Change their password.
+    * Change password.
 * ToDo:
     * Switch from one session or semester to another.
     * Add wiki-how section to their view where they can learn how their view works.